vitelabs/vite-bounty-archive/hackathon/GR13/creator-token-platform.md

 - Unit tests for all contract functionality using [ViteJS](https://github.com/vitelabs/vite.js "https://github.com/vitelabs/vite.js") and your unit testing library of choice.
 - Keeps track of all the creator tokens and their holders
 - Token holders may transfer any number of their holdings to another address.
-- Because the first 10,000 tokens are allocated to the address of the token, the slope of the bonding curve should be something like `price = 2 * supply - 10000`
+- Because the first 10,000 tokens are allocated to the address of the token, the slope of the bonding curve should be something like `price = 2 * supply - 10000`.
 - Swaps between creator tokens calculates the price/supply change if you were to sell the first token for Vite and buy the second token with the same Vite
 - Ensures that the supply of a particular token never goes below 10,000
-- Keep in mind that this contract will be interacted with from a GUI so getters and setters suitable for the UI described below should be implemented.
+- Additional features are welcome!
+Keep in mind that this contract will be interacted with from a GUI so getters and setters suitable for the UI described below should be implemented.
 For example, a linked list sorting token holders from biggest to smallest is probably needed for displaying them.

 ## UI Requirements
 - Takes into account "Features" and "Contract Requirements"
 - Uses Figma or a similar design tool that makes copying color/pixel values easy
 - Has a logo
 - Allows users to log in with ViteConnect (i.e. scanning QR code with Vite mobile app)
-- Is easy for anyone to understand and use - regardless of their experience with crypto
+- Is easy for anyone to understand and use - regardless of their experience with crypto.
 - Be responsive to different screen sizes
 - Has a light and dark mode with a component to choose between dark/light/system themes
-- Has a homepage that describes what the dapp is, how to use it, and why it exists
+- Has a homepage that describes what the dapp is, how to use it, and why it exists.
 - Shows the price in terms of Vite and USD for lists and trading
-- Has a page that shows an address' bonding curve (i.e. a line graph) and associated links (similar to [linktr.ee](https://linktr.ee/), this will be populated by a second contract not part of this bounty)
+- Has a page that shows an address' bonding curve (i.e. a line graph) and associated links (similar to [linktr.ee](https://linktr.ee/), this will be populated by a second contract not part of this bounty).
 - Has a page that shows the total number of creator tokens with supplies over 10,000 and lists all of them from highest to lowest supply and vice versa
 - Has a component for buying (i.e. minting), selling (i.e. burning), and swapping tokens.
 - Has a component that shows a token's total holders, a list of token holders sorted from biggest to smallest and vice versa.
+- Additional features are welcome!

 ## Judging Criteria
 - The Vite Labs team will check to make sure all of the requirements have been met